mayankdrvr/mern_blog/README.md

   git init
   git add .
   git commit -m "first commit"
-  heroku git:remote -a <Name of the nnew app created by you on Heroku>
+  heroku git:remote -a <Name of the new app created by you on Heroku>
   git push heroku master
 ```
 - Wait for a while for server folder files to deploy.
 If any error, then retry using